Estimated Time: Four 6 months Building Season, May to October.

 Or Two 9 month building from mid April to mid December

-Starting pay at $20hr.
+Starting pay at $20hr up to $35hr.
 Only 1 position available.

 Prerequisites: Participants applying for the Master Builder Certification must of completed our Foreman Certification program, or have 4 years experience in building.
 One year in natural building or more, and at least one year in conventional building or more.
 The applicant will need to pass a comprehensive test and provide references if the Foreman program was completed somewhere else.
 If the applicant completed a similar program somewhere else they will need to have received similar experience in the skill set mentioned in our Foreman program.
 If they have not completed these skill sets, or fail the comprehensive test, they will be required to complete our Foreman program.
 This may be done in a shorter time frame, depending on the applicant, and their skill level.
 The minimum will be 12 months.

 Description: The Master Natural Builder Certification is an alternative certification to the General Contractor’s Certification.
 If the participant decides they would like to master one particular aspect of the natural building process, and solely focus on mastering that trade, then this program is for them.
 The participant can choose from, foundation and wall systems, carpentry and round wood timber framing, finishes and master plasters, or design and plans.